 - No portion of time due the UC shall be devoted to private purposes and no outside employment shall interfere with the performance of UC duties.

-- Research Policy Analysis & Coordination (RPAC) outlines Institutional Conflict in Research in this memo, dated 6/1/2011
+- Research Policy Analysis & Coordination (RPAC) outlines Institutional Conflict in Research in the memo Summary Statement of Principles and Policies on Institutional Conflict of Interest in Research, dated 6/1/2011

 - As a Section 501(c)(3) organization, the UC cannot provide more than "incidental" benefits to any employee

-- Click here for the UC Office of General Counsel primer on Innovation, Entrepreneurship, and Technology Commercialization: Avoiding Conflict Of Interest And Tax Risks For The University
+- View the UC Office of General Counsel primer on Innovation, Entrepreneurship, and Technology Commercialization: Avoiding Conflict Of Interest And Tax Risks For The University

-- Click here for a list of examples
+- View a list of Conflict of Interest examples

 - The department should have the proposed supplier complete the Conflict of Interest form and send to firstname.lastname@example.org.
 Each request is reviewed on a case-by-case basis and approval is not automatic.
 Commitments must not be made prior to approval.